Pattles/HashtagHelper/README.md

 > Make sure you DO NOT DELETE the `main` branch.
 4. Restart VSCode.
 5. Create a new branch via VSCode by clicking the `main*` button on your bottom left & name it whatever.
 6. Start working on your new branch.
-After you add a commit, click `Publish branch`
+After you add a commit, click `Publish branch`.